Punjab Province (British India): British Raj

+Following the Indian mutiny, Punjab became a lieutenant-governor's province, still under the Bengal Presidency.
+The governor-general of India, the highest seat of local authority, ruled the Bengal Presidency through its lieutenant-governors and chief-commissioners.
+Both the lieutenant-governors and chief-commissioners presided over commissioners of divisions, with those commissioners having authority over deputy-commissioners of districts.

 In 1858, under the terms of the Queen's Proclamation issued by Queen Victoria, the Punjab, along with the rest of British India, came under the direct rule of the British Crown.
+The East India Company was abolished, along with its court of directors, replacing that administrative set-up with the council of India.
 Delhi Territory was transferred from the North-Western Provinces to the Punjab in 1858, partly to punish the city for the important role the last Mughal emperor, Bahadur Shah II, and the city as a whole, played in the 1857 Rebellion.

+In 1859, Punjab became a lieutenant-governor's province.
 Sir John Lawrence, then Chief Commissioner, was appointed the first Lieutenant-Governor on 1 January 1859.
 In 1866, the Judicial Commissioner was replaced by a Chief Court.
 The direct administrative functions of the Government were carried by the Lieutenant-Governor through the Secretariat, comprising a Chief Secretary, a Secretary and two Under-Secretaries.
 They were usually members of the Indian Civil Service.
 The territory under the Lieutenant consisted of 29 Districts, grouped under 5 Divisions, and 43 Princely States.
 Each District was under a Deputy-Commissioner, who reported to the Commissioner of the Division.
 Each District was subdivided into between three and seven tehsils, each under a tahsildar, assisted by a naib (deputy) tahsildar.